LLNL/zfp/docs/source/arrays.rst

 must be compressed back to persistent storage when evicted from the cache.

-This section documents the public interface to the array classes, including base classes and member accessor classes like proxy references/pointers and iterators.
+This section documents the public interface to the array classes, including base classes and member accessor classes like proxy references/pointers, iterators, and views.

 The following sections are available: